langerhans/OdinTools/README.md

 - Single press home button setting to allow going to the home screen by a single press of the home button
 - Display saturation setting.
 This is set immediately and will be applied after a reboot as well.
 Note that it takes a few seconds after you first unlock the device to apply.
 - Per-app overrides for both controller style and L2/R2 style settings.
 These will be applied and reverted automatically based on the current foreground app
+- Per-app overrides for performance and fan modes.
+They function just like controller style overrides.

 ### Contact
 If you have any questions, feel free to find me on the AYN Discord at https://discord.com/invite/pWCpvEUTdR

 ### Compatibility
-This app has been tested with the Odin 2 firmware version **1.0.0.253**.
+This app has been tested with the Odin 2 firmware version **1.0.0.266**.
 It's possible that AYN breaks the methods used by this app in a future update.
 The app will warn you accordingly if that's the case.

 ### Screenshots
 #### Main menu